Frequently Asked Questions About Academic Progress/Standing

 - What do I do if I have received notification to come in for an interview?

-- An undergraduate is subject to disqualification when their overall or quarterly grade point average drops below 1.50, or when they have been on probation for more than 2 consecutive quarters.
+- An undergraduate is subject to disqualification when their overall or quarterly grade point average drops below 1.50, or when they have been on academic notice for more than 2 consecutive quarters.
 You must make an appointment with an academic advisor in Undergraduate Education and Advising Dean's Office immediately.

 - What do I do once I have met my readmission or reinstatement contract?